Clarice Lispector: Europe and the United States

 The book Lispector wrote in Bern, The Besieged City, tells the story of Lucrécia Neves, and the growth of her town, São Geraldo, from a little settlement to a large city.
 The book, which is full of metaphors of vision and seeing, met with a tepid reception and was "perhaps the least loved of Clarice Lispector's novels", according to a close friend of Lispector's.
 Sérgio Milliet concluded that "the author succumbs beneath the weight of her own richness."
 And the Portuguese critic João Gaspar Simões wrote: "Its hermeticism has the texture of the hermeticism of dreams.
 May someone find the key."

-After leaving Switzerland in 1949 and spending almost a year in Rio, Clarice and Maury Gurgel Valente traveled to Torquay, Devon, where Maury was a delegate to the General Agreement on Tariffs and Trade (GATT).
+After leaving Switzerland in 1949 and spending almost a year in Rio, Lispector and Gurgel traveled to Torquay, Devon, where he was a delegate to the General Agreement on Tariffs and Trade (GATT).
 They remained in England from September 1950 until March 1951.
 Lispector liked England, though she suffered a miscarriage on a visit to London.

 In 1952, back in Rio, where the family would stay about a year, Lispector published a short volume of six stories called Alguns contos (Some Stories) in a small edition sponsored by the Ministry of Education and Health.
-These stories formed the core of the later Laços de família (Family Ties), 1961.
+These stories formed the core of the later Laços de família (Family Ties), 1960.
 She also worked under the pseudonym Teresa Quadros as a women's columnist at the short-lived newspaper Comício.

 In September 1952, the family moved to Washington, D.C., where they would live until June 1959.
 They bought a house at 4421 Ridge Street in the suburb of Chevy Chase, Maryland.
-On February 10, 1953, her second son Paulo was born.
+On February 10, 1953, Lispector gave birth to her second son, Paulo.
 She grew close to the Brazilian writer Érico Veríssimo, then working for the Organization of American States, and his wife Mafalda, as well as to the wife of the ambassador, Alzira Vargas, daughter of the former Brazilian dictator Getúlio Vargas.
 She also began publishing her stories in the new magazine Senhor, back in Rio.
 But she was increasingly discontented with the diplomatic milieu.
 "I hated it, but I did what I had to […] I gave dinner parties, I did everything you're supposed to do, but with a disgust…" She increasingly missed her sisters and Brazil, and in June 1959, she left her husband and returned with her sons to Rio de Janeiro, where she would spend the rest of her life.